esciencecenter-digital-skills/research-software-support/README.md

 nvm install node
 ```

-Finally, you can install the node package manager itself.
-Make sure you install it in the content repository directory
+Finally, you can use npm (node package manager) to install the dependencies of NEBULA.
+Navigate to the NEBULA respository:
 ```bash
 cd /path/to/your/content/repository
 npm install -g npm